prakhar1989/docker-curriculum/tutorial/src/index.md

         awslogs-stream-prefix: web
 ```

 The only changes we made from the original `docker-compose.yml` are of providing the `mem_limit` (in bytes) and `cpu_shares` values for each container and adding some logging configuration.
-This allows us to view logs generated by our containers in [AWS CloudWatch](https://aws.amazon.com/cloudwatch/).
-Head over to CloudWatch to [create a log group](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups/create-log-group) called `foodtrucks`.
+This allows us to view logs generated by our containers in [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/).
 Note that since ElasticSearch typically ends up taking more memory, we've given around 3.4 GB of memory limit.
 Another thing we need to do before we move onto the next step is to publish our image on Docker Hub.

 ```bash
 $ docker push prakhar1989/foodtrucks-web